-Apple’s Phil Schiller previewed the new Mac Pro at the keynote of the World Wide Developer Conference in San Francisco on June 10th.
+Apple’s Phil Schiller previewed the new Mac Pro at the a of the World Wide Developer Conference in San Francisco on June 10th.
 Sure to annoy as many users as delighting them, the new hardware marks a significant departure from the currently shipping Mac Pro tower.
 The key discussion concerns seem to be around expandability and graphics card support.
 Actually, discussion isn’t the right word.
 I’ll call it what it is: the latest internet shitstorm to hit our industry since the previous darkest day in recent history: May 6, 2013 – the Adobe Creative Cloud announcement.

 What Apple didn’t do with the new Mac Pro — and what seems to be the source of the greatest outcry among editors and artists — is create a traditional, slot-filled PC with plenty of expansion and user exchangeable parts.
 If you’re a user who needs to load up a machine with multiple cards or likes to add or remove your own internal hardware, you’re not going to be happy with the new machine.